Achievable logoAchievable logo

 Exponents in arithmetic

 Try an example.
-When you get to the point in your order of operations, simplify the number with the exponent before continuing to solve the expression:
+When you reach the exponent step in the order of operations, simplify the exponent before continuing.

 Simplify the following expression: